• Skip to main content

 Published: Jun 2, 2022 by Ashley Boyd · This post may contain affiliate links

-This simple vanilla syrup recipe takes only minutes to make and can be used to create your favorite coffee shop drinks at home.
+This homemade vanilla syrup recipe takes only minutes to make and can be used to create your favorite coffee shop drinks at home.
 Making your own vanilla syrup is way easier than you think and it adds delicious flavor to coffee, tea, and much more!

 homemade vanilla syrup in a glass bottle.